refractionPOINT/lce_doc/docs/sensors.md

 ## Going Deeper

-Now, with some familiarity of the basic concepts of a sensor, some options for what's next:
+With familiarity of the core mechanics for sensors, here are some options for further learning:

 * [Events](events.md)
 * [Commands](sensor_commands.md)